4 Levels of Certification

 Training in Whisky blending

-Level Four is a two and a half day course.
-It begins with 3 service industry tests covering bartending, table and restaurant service, and whisky tours and education.
+Three service industry tests covering bartending, table and restaurant service, and whisky tours and education

-Written test covering the previous 3 levels and fundamentals of whisky
+Written test covering the previous three levels and fundamentals of whisky.
+Blind palate assessments